-As of December 31, 2020 and 2019, the Company has made total commitments of \$252,469,579 and \$109,877,315, respectively, to provide additional funds to limited partnership investments recorded within other invested assets.
+Commitments-As of December 31, 2021 and 2020, the Company has made total commitments of \$399,491,855 and \$252,469,579, respectively, to provide additional funds to limited partnership investments recorded within other invested assets.
 The Company understands and has agreed that the commitment for additional investment could be due and payable at one or more closings of subscriptions for interests in the limited partnership over the life of the fund.
 In addition, the closings could be held on dates reasonably selected and in amounts to be determined by the General Partner in their sole and absolute discretion, but not to exceed, in the aggregate, the total amount of the commitment for additional investment.

-The Company has made commitments to provide additional funds as needed to the following limited partnerships:
+The Company has made commitments to provide additional funds as needed to the following limited partnerships as of December 31, 2021: